PZL M-15 Belphegor: Design

 The PZL M-15 Belphegor was a metal twin-boom sesquiplane.
 It was intended to be routinely operated by a single pilot, but also had provisions for two additional crew to serve as technicians when deemed necessary.
 Portions of the lower wings and the chemicals tanks were composed of a laminate to avoid corrosion.
 The upper and lower wings were connected with two thick columns which housed the chemical tanks.
 It was outfitted with a fixed tricycle landing gear arrangement.
-The M-15 was a relatively heavy aircraft, and has been described as being the heaviest biplane to ever be produced.
+The M-15 was a relatively heavy aircraft, and has been described as being the heaviest biplane ever to be produced.

 For the crop-dusting mission, the M-15 could accommodate a payload of just under three tons of pesticides within two sizable pylons that separated its two wings; chemical dispersal was achieved via compressed air.
-This storage system was relatively unorthodox, the conventional An-2 simply stored these in a single tank housed within the fuselage in a space that could be reused for various other cargoes if not fitted.
+This storage system was relatively unorthodox, as the conventional An-2 simply stored these in a single tank housed within the fuselage in a space that could be reused for various other cargoes if not fitted.
 As such, the arrangement adopted upon the M-15 allowed for no such flexibility and severely limited alternative uses for the aircraft.
 To avoid the engine exhaust interfering with the dispersal system during release, the engine had to be positioned in a relatively elevated location on top of the fuselage; this was also beneficial to minimise the engine's ingestion of debris, which was a particular problem when operating from austere airstrips.